-Tim Phillips | Founder and CEO of Beyond Conflict
+Tim Phillips | Founder and CEO

 Tim Phillips is the founder and CEO of Beyond Conflict.
 Using the unique approach of shared experience, Tim helped catalyze the peace and reconciliation processes in several nations, including Northern Ireland, El Salvador, and South Africa.
 In recent years, Tim has led Beyond Conflict’s work with scientists and community leaders to apply lessons from brain and behavioral science to address a range of challenges, such as toxic polarization, racial justice and inclusion, conflict resolution and reconciliation.

-Karen Bernstein | Decoding Dehumanization Program Lead.
+Karen Bernstein | Program Director

 Michael Niconchuk | Program Director

 Fear of the Economic Impact of Coronavirus is Associated with Perceived Animosity Between Republicans and Democrats